 General

-STAs changing Power Management mode shall inform the AP of this fact using the Power Management bits within the Frame Control field of transmitted frames.
+STAs changing Power Management mode shall inform the AP of this fact using the Power Management subfield in the Frame Control field of transmitted frames.
 A STA shall remain in its current Power Management mode until it informs the AP of a Power Management mode change via a frame exchange that includes an acknowledgment from the AP.
 Power Management mode shall not change during any single frame exchange sequence, as described in Annex G.

-NOTE—This means the Power Management bit is the same for all MPDUs in an A-MPDU.
+NOTE—This means the Power Management subfield in the Frame Control field is the same for all MPDUs in an A-MPDU.

 The AP shall buffer individually addressed BUs addressed to STAs operating in a PS mode.
 These buffered BUs shall be transmitted only at designated times.